martinhbramwell/CellMergeWorkAround/README.md

 Preparation
 ------

+Let's get the dependencies out of the way:

+ 1 you will need the Python Package Installer "pip".
+So do:  sudo apt-get install -y python-pip

 Obtain this project [  https://github.com/martinhbramwell/CellMergeWorkAround  ] and also this one [  https://github.com/martinhbramwell/gspread  ]

 You will have two directories like this :